 The North covers 40% of Canada's land mass.
 With world-class mineral, oil and gas deposits, the North is a place of incredible economic opportunity for northerners and all Canadians.
 The surveys of the land provide greater certainty over rights to land and resources therefore contributing to a positive investment climate and greater potential for economic development and growth.

 Progress in meeting various current Land Claim Agreement survey obligations are captured in the results section of the Surveyor General Branch’s Annual Reviews.
-Find out more about Land Claims on Aboriginal Affairs and Northern Development Canada’s web site.
+Find out more about Land Claims on Indigenous and Northern Affairs Canada’s web site.